Global Brill--Noether Theory over the Hurwitz Space: Introduction

 Having established the regeneration theorem, we then deduce the fundamental global geometric properties of Brill--Noether splitting loci in Sections~\ref{sec:conn}--\ref{sec:mon}.

 \begin{rem}[A note on our ground field] Since the conclusion of Theorem~\ref{thm:main} is geometric, we suppose for the remainder of the paper that our ground field $K$ is algebraically closed.

 The assumption that the characteristic of $K$ is zero or greater than $k$ is used only to guarantee the irreducibility of $\H_{k,g}$ (as proved by Fulton in \cite{fulton}), and hence to be able to state Theorem~\ref{thm:main} in terms of a ``general" degree $k$ cover.
-However, in any characteristic not dividing $k$, the conclusion of Theorem \ref{thm:main} holds for \emph{some} component of $\H_{k,g}$.
-In particular, Corollary~\ref{cor:ESconj} actually only requires that the characteristic does not divide $k$.
-Certain parts of Theorem \ref{thm:main} require even weaker assumptions.
-In any characteristic, we have (3$'$) and weaker versions of (2$'$) and (4$'$): \begin{enumerate} \item[(2$'_w$)] $W^{\vec{e}}(C)$ is reduced and Cohen--Macaulay. \item[(4$'_w$)] $W^{\vec{e}}(C)$ is connected if $\rho' > 0$. \end{enumerate}
+However, in any characteristic, the conclusions of Theorem \ref{thm:main} parts (2$'$)--(4$'$) hold for \emph{some} component of $\H_{k,g}$.
+In particular, Corollary~\ref{cor:ESconj} requires no hypotheses on the characteristic.
+Moreover, in any characteristic not \emph{dividing} $k$, the conclusion of Theorem \ref{thm:main} part (5$'$) holds for some component of $\H_{k,g}$.

 The paper is organized so that characteristic assumptions are made as late as possible.
-All of Sections \ref{our_degen} -- \ref{sec:conn} make no assumptions on the characteristic of the ground field.
-Sections \ref{sec:norm} and \ref{sec:mon} assume that the ground field has characteristic not dividing $k$. \end{rem}
+All of Sections \ref{our_degen} -- \ref{sec:norm} make no assumptions on the characteristic of the ground field.
+Section \ref{sec:mon} assumes that the ground field has characteristic not dividing $k$. \end{rem}

 \begin{rem}[A note on Hurwitz spaces] Our arguments show the a priori stronger statement that there exists a smooth degree $k$ cover $f \colon C \to \pp^1$ \emph{with two points of total ramification} satisfying (2$'$)--(4$'$).
 Moreover, in (5$'$), the Hurwitz space can be replaced with a component of the stack $\H_{k, g, 2}$ parameterizing degree $k$ genus $g$ covers of $\pp^1$ with two marked points of total ramification (see Definition~\ref{def-h2kg}). \end{rem}